Extended Workforce Policy - Procedural Guideline

 4.8 A full GTA_Demonstrator Info Sheet is available here and may be adapted for local issue.

 The principles set out in this section apply to employees on zero hours employment contracts and casual worker arrangements and may also be referenced for staff on employment contracts with a level of agreed hours but no regular work pattern, for example 30 hours per semester.

 Hourly paid employees and workers are paid for hours worked, where there is a requirement for work to be undertaken, subject to prior authorisation and approval by the Head of School/RI/Service.

+Colleagues should be fairly paid for the work that they do, reflecting both the contribution and the time spent on associated activities.
 For hourly paid colleagues engaged in tutoring and graduate teaching related activities, this includes being paid agreed appropriate time for preparation, administration and marking in addition to their teaching or class contact time.
 The table below indicates the amount of time which should be applied to a range of teaching/tutoring and teaching support related activities for which payment should be processed at School/RI/Service level accordingly.
 Payment for demonstrating related work and any other exceptional activities is based on actual hours worked and the nature of this work does not normally involve significant preparation, administration, etc.

 |Type of Work||Payment||Comments||Timesheet Category|

 |Demonstrating||1 hour per hour of demonstrating (i.e. actual student contact time)||Based on actual student contact time.||Basic Hours|

 |Tutoring||1 hour per hour of tutoring/teaching contact time (i.e. actual time)||